 It can feel intimidating and scary to begin individual or couples counseling for relationship problems.
 At Integrative Holistic Therapy, I hope to help you and your partner find ways to connect and give you tools to work through problems that commonly come up.

 I am a psychotherapist in private practice with 20+ years working experience in the field of mental health and have been in private practice for 11 years.
 I work with individuals (adults & adolescents), couples, and group.
 My credentials include a B.A. in Psychology and a Master of Science from Johns Hopkins University graduating with Honors, and I am a member of Northern Virginia Licensed Professional Counselor Association.
-In addition, I have over two years of experience in facilitating court-ordered groups for domestic violence, anger management, and substance abuse and am certified in The Stage Page: An effective tool to help individuals create healthy relationships.
+In addition, I have over two years of experience in facilitating court-ordered groups for domestic violence, anger management, and am certified in The Stage Page: An effective tool to help individuals create healthy relationships.

 I believe in holistic care of every individual and attempt to infuse hope into the lives of every person with which I meet.